joshp23/YOURLS-Compliance/README.md

 ### INSTALLATION

 1. Place the compliance folder in YOURLS/user/plugins
-2. Copy compliance/config.php.dist to compliance/config.php and edit to suit
+2. Activate Compliance for Yourls in the Admin interface - sql tables should be made automatically
-3. Activate Compliance for Yourls in the Admin interface - sql tables should be made automatically
+3. Set options in the Compliance options page.
+The default options are just fine.
+Clicking submit will enter them into the sql tables, but null falls back to default actions as well.
 4. Link abuse.php to the pages/ directory.
 From YOURLS base directory:

 	```bash
   $ ln -s ./user/plugins/compliance/abuse.php ./pages/abuse.php
   ```

 #### NOTE: The sql table may need to be added manually using compliance.sql located in compliance/assets/.

 #### CAUTION: When disabling the plugin, tables will be dropped, currently the plugin.php file can be edited to rpevent this.

 ### WON'T DO:
 1. Flagged links need to be sanitized against known blacklists (ex: GSB, etc.) and deleted.
-This is not a part of the current release, as other plugins can check blacklists before link submission.
-It is highly reccomended that one of these be used.
+This is not a part of the current release, as other plugins, such as [Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check blacklists before link submissionn and recheck them on redirects.
+It is highly reccomended that one of the blacklist plugins be used.
 One job for one program... no monoliths.
-2. Project Honeypot can be implimented in order to prevent known abusers access.
+2. Project Honeypot can be implimented in order to prevent acces from known abusers.
 This also needs to be it's own entity.

 ### TODO:
 1. Add option to keep tables on deactivation in config file.